-- Walk: Take Mulber north to the end of the obvious road. - Turn right towards the river to Frank and Melissa's cabin where the gas well is on the right.
+- Walk: Take Mulber north to the end of the obvious road. - Turn right towards the river to Frank and Melissa's cabin.
 Trent is their son's name. - Carry your tubes to the river and ask permission to drop in the river as you walk by. - Note: If you are a novice at this, get in the water first, then take your tube.
 Water will be brisk and refreshing!
-Place the tube (valve down) upstream and simply sit back into the tube. - Clam River Hideaway and Clam River Haven will both be on your right. - Return the tubes to the shed or the Clam River Haven garage immediately so they don't dry out from the sun. - If you pass the cabin, continue just past the bridge and exit to your first opportunity on the right at the Public Access.
+Place the tube (valve down) upstream and simply sit back into the tube. - Clam River Haven will be on your right. - Return the tubes to the garage immediately so they don't dry out from the sun. - If you pass the cabin, continue just past the bridge and exit to your first opportunity on the right at the Public Access.
 Walk up the Public Access driveway and turn right at Strawberry Ave.
 Turn right again at Keehn, then left at Mulber.